arshaw/ghi-scoreboard/README.md

 ##### processIssue

 `function(issue, ghIssue)`.
-Given the raw object returned by the Github API, you may compute and assign additional properties to the resulting `issue` object.
+Given the raw object returned by the Github API, you may compute and assign additional properties to the given `issue` object.

 ##### processComments

 `function(issue, ghComments)`.
-Given the raw list of Github API comments for a particular issue, you may compute and assign additional properties to the resulting `issue` object.
+Given the raw list of Github API comments for a particular issue, you may compute and assign additional properties to the given `issue` object.

 ##### processReactions

 `function(issue, ghReactions)`.
-Given the raw list of Github API reactions for a particular issue, you may compute and assign additional properties to the resulting `issue` object.
+Given the raw list of Github API reactions for a particular issue, you may compute and assign additional properties to the given `issue` object.

 #### Excluding Users